 AWEA-OSHA Alliance on worker safety

 AWEA and the Occupational Safety and Health Administration (OSHA) signed an Alliance agreement on Aug.
 8, 2011, in Washington D.C.
+This Alliance with OSHA expired in 2015 and was not renewed.

 Learn more about how OSHA works in OSHA 101.